Tricuspid Stenosis

 Diagnostic Tests

 1. Electrocardiography (ECG): P pulmonale; frequently atrial fibrillation or atrial flutter.
-There may be features of enlargement of both atria (due to the frequent coexisting mitral valve disease).
+There may be features of enlargement of both atria (due to the frequent coexisting mitral valve disease in patients with rheumatic heart disease).
 The amplitude of the QRS complex may be low in V1 due to right atrial enlargement.

 2. Chest radiography: Right atrial enlargement and dilation of the superior vena cava.
 Pulmonary perfusion may be reduced.